nivthefox/jasmine/README.md

   * **handler** (Function) The function to pass off evaluation to on a match.
       This handler will be passed two arguments:
       * **session** (Session) The session which initiated the command.
-      * **phrase** (String) The phrase which is going to be parsed by a command.
+      * **phrase** (String) The phrase which needs to be handled.
   * **list** (String) The name of the command list (default: general).
-If the specified list does not exist, it will instead add the command to the _general_ list.
+If the specified list does not already exist, it will be created using the default priority and test.